Chapter 1: No jewel of mankind would ever make me

 Marian could not tell how long he lie slumped over her before he wordlessly rolled off.
 For what seemed like minutes, she stared transfixed at the silvery blue veins above her wrists, at the blood from her neck still smeared.
 Absently, she scraped it.
 It flaked away like dried rust.

+A log crunched before it collapsed with a tired sound.
 The fire was almost dead now.
 She was freezing.

 “I had wanted it for so long.”